code-423n4/2022-09-quickswap-findings/data/RaymondFam-G.md

 ## Use Custom Errors Instead of Require to Save Gas
-Consider replacing all require statements with custom errors which are cheaper both in deployment and runtime cost starting from Solidity 0.8.4.
+Consider using Solidity 0.8.4 and above and replacing all require statements with custom errors which are cheaper both in deployment and runtime cost.
 Here are some of the instances entailed:

 https://github.com/code-423n4/2022-09-quickswap/blob/main/src/core/contracts/AlgebraFactory.sol#L109
 https://github.com/code-423n4/2022-09-quickswap/blob/main/src/core/contracts/AlgebraPool.sol#L935